shivangi911/fitfindr-starter/README.md

 # AI Usage

-## Instance 1 – Tool Implementation
+## Instance 1 – Tool Development

-I used ChatGPT to implement `search_listings()` using the tool specification defined in `planning.md`.

-Inputs provided:

-* Tool purpose
-* Input parameters
-* Expected return value
-* Failure mode

-Before using the generated code, I verified that:

-* Filtering worked for description, size, and price
-* Results were sorted by relevance
-* Empty searches returned an empty list rather than raising exceptions
+I used ChatGPT to brainstorm approaches for implementing the required tools after completing the tool specifications in planning.md.
+I provided the tool requirements, expected inputs and outputs, and failure cases.
+The generated suggestions helped me think through filtering logic, prompt design, and fallback behavior.

+Before using any code, I reviewed it against my specifications, tested it with multiple inputs, and modified portions of the implementation to ensure it matched the project requirements and handled failure cases correctly.

 ---

-## Instance 2 – Planning Loop
+## Instance 2 – Planning Loop and Debugging

-I used ChatGPT to help implement the planning loop in `agent.py`.

-Inputs provided:

-* Planning Loop section from `planning.md`
-* State Management section
-* Architecture diagram

-Before using the generated code, I verified that:

-* The agent branches when no search results are found
-* State is stored in the session dictionary
-* The selected item is passed into `suggest_outfit`
-* The outfit suggestion is passed into `create_fit_card`
-* The agent does not call all tools unconditionally
+I used ChatGPT to discuss the planning loop design and state flow between tools.
+I shared my architecture diagram and planning loop description and used the feedback to verify that information from one tool could be stored and reused by later tools.

+During development, I also used ChatGPT to help troubleshoot issues related to Python environments, imports, testing, and Groq API integration.
+All generated suggestions were reviewed, tested, and adjusted before being incorporated into the final project.

 ---